The RC LiPo Battery Connector is Such an Important Yet Overlooked Device in Our Hobby.

 I personally love JST RCY connectors.
 They are easy to plug & unplug and are very robust (I've had to replace very few over the years).
 In fact, they are pretty much the only 5 Amp rated 2 pin connector I currently use anymore.
 They come both as crimp only versions or with wires already installed.

 Deans Mini Connectors are a solid little connector rated at about 10Amps.
 I say "about" because depending on what spec page you look at, values are ranging from 7Amps up to 12Amps.
 I have pushed them to 15Amps for sort bursts without issue.

 They are easy to solder the wires to, but you need to be careful of overheating the pin.
-Heat shrink to used insulate the exposed solder joint afterward.
+Heat shrink is used insulate the exposed solder joint afterward.
 You have to be very mindful of which pin is powered on the voltage source side.
 You don't want the exposed pin to be the "+" on the source side because it will create a shorting hazard.
 Deans Mini's are easy to plug & unplug for the most part and are "non sex specific" so you only need the same plug to work as both male and female.